ashish0593/TabBarController-with-Dynamic-Tab-Icons/README.md

 # TabBarController-with-Dynamic-Tab-Icons
-Tab bar icon changes based upon the screnn you currently are on.
+Tab bar icon changes based upon the screen you currently are on.